slooi/mission2/README.md

 5) To run the application run `npm run dev-server`

-Note: You will have to open your ports to allow azure
+Note: You will have to open your ports to allow azure to GET images located in the `/src/client/public/userUploads` folder at your server's ip `SERVER_IP`